Next says UK recovery not yet sustainable

-Simon Wolfson made his comments as Next, Britain's second-biggest clothing retailer, reported a 12 percent rise in annual profit to 695.2 million pounds ($1.2 billion), driven by booming sales at its online business - a figure likely to top that of rival Marks & Spencer for the first time.
+Simon Wolfson made his comments as Next (NXT.L), Britain's second-biggest clothing retailer, reported a 12 percent rise in annual profit to 695.2 million pounds ($1.2 billion), driven by booming sales at its online business - a figure likely to top that of rival Marks & Spencer (MKS.L) for the first time.

 Data and surveys have shown an improving outlook for UK consumer spending, which generates about two thirds of gross domestic product.
 But some retailers remain wary.

-"Whilst the economy is getting better, we need to recognise that last year's growth was driven very much by credit and that that can't go on forever," Wolfson told Reuters on Thursday.
+"Whilst the economy is getting better, we need to recognize that last year's growth was driven very much by credit and that that can't go on forever," Wolfson told Reuters on Thursday.

 "Until we see significant increase in the supply side of the economy - profitable investment and improved productivity - we cannot bank on a return to sustained growth," he said.